Johndale Solem: Robotics

 Solem created a high-level programming language for controlling personal robots.
 In addition to initiating a laboratory program in artificial intelligence and robotics, Solem did "pioneering" calculations on the motility of microrobots (1994e).
 He showed unique mechanisms for self-assembly of motile microrobots based on Platonic solids, in particular the dodecahedron, which can assemble into a helix appropriate for propulsion at high-Reynolds number (2002).
 He described several microrobots for military applications (1996b).

 Advanced computers

 In addition to organizing and leading the development of several large-scale physics application computer codes, Solem developed a concept for massively parallel supercomputer architecture specialized for Monte Carlo solution of integro-differential equations (1985a, 1985b).

 National defense policy

 Solem developed ideas regarding nuclear deterrence for national defense policy (1974, 1981b).

 Nuclear technology research and pure nuclear fusion

-Solem contributed ideas of using beta-particle spectroscopy to measure mix processes in National Ignition Facility (NIF) microcapsules (2006).
+Solem contributed ideas of using beta-particle spectroscopy to measure mix processes in National Ignition Facility (NIF) microcapsules in 2006.

 Universal origin of life

-Solem worked on a universal, astrophysically-based theory of the origin of life by natural processes arising from non-living matter starting with the minimum possible information, or the minimum possible departure from thermodynamic equilibrium, along with thermodynamically free energy.
+Solem worked on a universal, astrophysically based theory of the origin of life by natural processes arising from non-living matter starting with the minimum possible information, or the minimum possible departure from thermodynamic equilibrium, along with thermodynamically free energy.
 He developed underlying physical criteria for the minimum size necessary for molecules in order to become self-replicating (2003a).